StefanoIaconetti/ARPG/README.md

 NPC’s

    >There will be ten NPC’s (non-playable characters) per town.
-Five of which will have helpful dialog and the remaining 5 will either gift the player items or offer quests, this excludes shop keepers.
+Five of which will have helpful dialog and the remaining 5 will either gift the player items or offer quests, this excludes shopkeepers.
 NPCs will walk in a specific area and move.

 Enemies